olilom/SQL_Rockbuster_Project/README.md

 Task project and the management of Rockbuster Stealth asked a series of business questions to help develop a strategy for 2020.
 For this purpose, data analysis is required using PostgreSQL.
 ## Data Set
-Dataset received in the Project Brief.
+Data set received in the Project Brief.
 Information about data in two categories:
 ### Fact Tables
 + Payment, Rental
 ### Dimension Tables